 What to Look for This Week

-More housing news is ahead, starting with Tuesday’s release of home price appreciation data for January from the Case-Shiller Home Price Index and the Federal Housing Finance Agency (FHFA) House Price Index.
-Pending Home Sales for February will be reported on Wednesday.
+Another housing-centric week is ahead, starting Tuesday with an update on home price appreciation for July via Case-Shiller and the Federal Housing Finance Agency.
+August’s New and Pending Home Sales will also be reported on Tuesday and Thursday, respectively.

-Look for the latest Jobless Claims data along with the final reading for fourth quarter 2022 GDP on Thursday.
-Friday brings February’s reading for the Fed’s favored inflation measure, Personal Consumption Expenditures.
+Also on Thursday, look for the latest Jobless Claims and the final reading for second quarter GDP.
+Plus, a crucial inflation reading will be delivered on Friday via the Fed’s favored measure, Personal Consumption Expenditures.